mamunmaziz/mamunmaziz.github.io/_posts/2023-01-01-MYSQL Examples .md

 In my practise of enhancing my SQL knowledge, I have sorted out a few extremely helpful intermediate and advanced SQL queries  as listed below.

-## white_circle: Case Study :one:: Shumi's Kitchen
+## :white_circle: Case Study :one:: Shumi's Kitchen